validaoxyz/hyperliquid-exporter/README.md

 ### Prerequisites

-- Ensure you have Go installed on your system.
-You can download it from the official website.
+- If you wish to build from source: ensure you have Go installed on your system.
+Otherwise you can rely on the pre-built binaries provided in the releases section.
-- git installed for version control.

 ### Building from Source